cunbex/Smart-House-IOT/README.md

 ### Informations

 - For the experiment to work, three repositories must be running either on the cloud or your machine: Smart-House-IOT, controller_dashboard, mosquitto_api.
+- Regarding PaaS used, i hosted the API's & website on render.com, the docker container that has MQTT/Mosquitto running on dockerHub & the database on supabase.com.
 - Additional setup is required for the experiment to work.
 The project is highly dependent on the `.env` file, so make sure you create your own `.env` file.
 - This is not a finished project; it's a university licensed degree project.
 - The project is hosted at: [https://smart-house-iot.onrender.com/](https://smart-house-iot.onrender.com/) (sometimes may require up to 50 seconds for the website to load).
 - A single-board computer is required.
-- Single-board computer code is on the controller-dashboard repository: [controller_dashboard](https://github.com/cunbex/controller_dashboard)
+- Single-board computer code is on the controller-dashboard repository: [controller_dashboard](https://github.com/cunbex/controller_dashboard).
-- Mosquitto API code is on the mosquitto_api repository: [mosquitto_api](https://github.com/cunbex/mosquitto-api)
+- Mosquitto API code is on the mosquitto_api repository: [mosquitto_api](https://github.com/cunbex/mosquitto-api).

 ### Demo